Lorphic Online Marketing

 HTML & CSS

-Although fundamental, HTML and CSS cannot be substituted with anything to format and present web pages.
-More sophisticated CSS preprocessors such as SASS and LESS enhance efficiency.
+While basic, HTML and CSS cannot be replaced by anything to style and display web pages.
+More advanced CSS preprocessors like SASS and LESS improve efficiency.

 Frameworks:

-• React.js: Under the stewardship of Meta, popular for creating dynamic user interfaces.
+• React.js: Under Meta’s leadership, it is well-known for generating dynamic user interfaces.

-• Vue.js: A progressive framework for single-page applications (SPAs).
+• Vue.js: A forward-thinking framework for single-page applications (SPAs).

-• Angular: From Google, employed for applications on the large-enterprise scale.
+• Angular: From Google, used for applications on the big-enterprise level.

-• Next.js & Nuxt.js: Best suited for server-side rendering and SEO-optimized web apps.
+• Next.js & Nuxt.js: Best for server-side rendering and SEO-optimized web apps.

 • Express.js: A lightweight and versatile Node.js backend framework.